ShieldOrder/zec-pooled-solvency-feasibility/README.md

 - governance, policy, or regulatory positioning
 - changes to Zcash consensus rules
 - claims about desirability, adoption, or incentives

+This analysis does not assume that pooled custody should generate yield, returns, or economic advantage.

 ## Primary adversaries